2013 Orthopaedic Surgery Symposium

-The Department of Orthopaedic Surgery, Sports Medicine & Rehabilitation will present its first annual orthopaedic surgery symposium, Current Concepts in Musculoskeletal Care, on Friday, Oct.
-26, from 8 a.m. to 4:30 p.m., in the Berry Room of the Nutter Center on Wright State University’s campus.
+The Department of Orthopaedic Surgery, Sports Medicine & Rehabilitation will present its second annual orthopaedic surgery symposium, Acute Management of Orthopaedic Injuries, on Friday, Nov.
+15, from 7:30 a.m. to noon, in the Berry Room of the Nutter Center on Wright State University’s campus.
 The symposium will detail current best practices for physicians, nurses and other health professionals who care for and come in contact with orthopaedic patients.
-Presentations will cover the areas of orthopaedic surgery, sports medicine, neurosurgery, pain management, radiology and rheumatology, and how all these specialties interrelate.
+Presentations will cover acute management of orthopaedic injuries in the areas of lacerations and minor burns, athletic shoulder injuries, foot and ankle injuries, knee injuries and hand injuries.

 Who should attend?